lucascompython/CritLang/README.md

 ## Contributions
-Please feel free to help because I don't really know what im doing!
+Please feel free to help.
+All help is appreciated!

 ## Known Bugs